 Rosenthal, in his famous book Pygmalion in the Classroom, explains the following case that serves to illustrate what we are talking about: They conducted an ability test with students from a school aged between 7 and 11 years, from second to fifth grade.
 Without grading the tests, they informed the teachers that half of each class, chosen at random, was very bright, while the other half was not.
 What happened next?
 The results of the half of the students considered to be brighter (even though they actually weren’t) were significantly higher by the end of the school year compared to the other part of the class, which was considered less “bright.”

-In conclusion, Rosenthal argues that the positive expectations the teachers projected onto the group of students they considered to be brighter facilitated their learning.
-And the opposite happened with the other group.
+In conclusion, Rosenthal argues that the positive expectations that teachers projected onto the group of students they considered brighter facilitated their learning.
+The opposite was true for the other group..

 When we expect something good: the person feels loved, appreciated, their self-confidence increases, they put in effort, work because they know someone expects positive results, their effort and work lead them to achieve their goals, and in the end, they accomplish what was expected of them, which reinforces their confidence.